-The University has a team in place regularly monitoring and assessing the latest information from the World Health Organisation (WHO), Scottish and UK governments regarding the outbreak which has been declared a global emergency by the WHO on the 30th January 2020.
+The University has a team in place regularly monitoring and assessing the latest information from the World Health Organisation (WHO), Scottish and UK governments regarding the Coronavirus outbreak.
 For further information and action, please see University information on the Strathclyde Coronavirus webpage.

 General Health Support is available from the Disability & Wellbeing Service.
 This is a confidential service available to all students at the University who we work with to enable them to access appropriate services.
 All students should register with a general practitioner (GP) in relation to the postcode area of their term-time address.